 Customer Facility Charges (CFCs)-Beginning June 1, 2011, the Authority began collecting CFCs from all rental car concessionaires that operate at PIT.
-Currently, \$3.00 is charged to each on-airport rental car concessionaire customer on a per transaction day basis.
+The Authority was charging \$3.00 to each on-airport rental car concessionaire customer on a per transaction day basis.
+Effective November 1, 2018, the CFC rate increased to \$5.50.
 CFC revenues are classified as nonoperating in the statements of revenues, expenses and changes in net position.
 Such amounts are restricted for operating and maintenance expense, capital improvements, and debt service related to the rental car operation at the Airport or for any rental car related purpose the Authority determines is a reasonable use of such funds.